+Exploring the fields and forests, students will study the life stages of various native plants.
+Looking for flowers, seeds, sprouts, young and mature plants, students will recognize life stages in many different plants.
+Hands-on activities will

+help students discover the important process of pollination.
+Combine with Plants Everywhere for a full day experience.

 Plant Power

+Grade: K-2

-Grade: K-2 When: Year-round
+When: Year-round

-Length: I or I.5 hours
+Length: I or 1.5 hours

 State correlations: Science: I-LS3-1, 2-LS2-2

 Interactive activities will bring the power of plants to life.
 Plant parts, plant life cycles and seed dispersal are all addressed through large or small group hands-on elements of this fun program.

+When: Nov-Jan

 Ready for Winter

-Grade: PreK-2 When: Nov-Jan
+Grade: PreK-2

 Length: I or I.5 hour

 State correlations: Science: I-LSI-I

 During this indoor class, students discuss how they get ready for winter.
 They compare this with the ways animals prepare for and cope with Michigan winters.
-A puppet show illustrating migration, hibernation and adaptation reinforces the concepts.
+A puppet show illustrating migration, hibernation and adaptation

+reinforces the concepts.
-Seasons of Change

-Grade: K-3 When: Year-round

-Length: I-I.5 hours
+Seasons of Change Grade: K-3 When: Year-round Length: I-I.5 hours

 Students discover what's happening in nature that makes a particular season special.
 Attention is focused on adaptations of plants and animals and the interrelationships among them.
-Handson activities help explain the concepts.
-When: Sept-Oct, April-May Max. students: 60 State correlations: Science: MS-LS2-4, MS-LS2-5
+Hands-on activities help explain the concepts.
+Soil! 🍆 👺 Grade: 5-8 Length: 1-1.5 hours When: Sept-Oct, April-May Max. students: 60 State correlations: Science: MS-LS2-4, MS-LS2-5